allen-garvey/php-base-project/README.md

 * `cd` into downloaded project directory
 * Type `npm install` to install dependencies
 * If you do not have Gulp installed type `npm install gulp -g` or `sudo npm install gulp -g` to install Gulp
-* Type `gulp build` to compile raw js files
+* Type `npm run setup` to setup the project for the first time
-* If you do not have Sass already installed, type `gem install sass` or `sudo gem install sass` to install Sass
+* Edit inc/environment.php to set the current environment variables
-* Type `sass sass/style.scss styles/style.css` to compile Sass source files
+* Type `gulp` to compile raw js files and scss files thereafter

 ##License